-In order to file a complaint for wages that have not been paid, an employee can go to the Wage and Hour Division (WHD) of the Department of Labor, or they may file a lawsuit, which will likely mean getting an attorney for your case.
-A time limit of two years applies in cases of back wages, unless an employer is committing a willful violation, which has a three-year limitation.
+In order to file a complaint about wages that have not been paid, an employee can go to the Wage and Hour Division (WHD) of the Department of Labor, or they may file a lawsuit, which will likely mean getting an attorney for your case.
+A time limit of two years applies in cases of back wages unless an employer is committing a willful violation, which has a three-year limitation.

 If you need help in understanding more about accrued sick leave payout, or what your state requires, you can post your legal need on the UpCounsel’s marketplace.
-UpCounsel only uses lawyers who have graduated in the top 5 percent of the top law schools such as Harvard Law and Yale Law, and who also have an average of at least 14 years of legal experience.
-Many of them have worked with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.
+UpCounsel only uses lawyers who have graduated in the top 5 percent of the top law schools such as Harvard Law and Yale Law, and average of at least 14 years of legal experience, including work with or on behalf of such companies as Google, Menlo Ventures, and Airbnb.